-Depicting a Hospital’s life and care of it’s People throughout it’s long history, on an Open, Public- Access Site, can raise some Sensitive issues.
+Describing a Hospital’s life and care of it’s People throughout it’s long history, on an Open, Public-Access Site, can raise some Sensitive issues.

-We all have very individual perceptions of these old Places and People, some of them may be Positive, some of them may not always be so.
+We also have very Individual perceptions of these Old Places and People.
+Some of them may be Positive, some of them may Not always be so.

-Whilst trying to be truthful, the Site will always attempt to reflect these differing Viewpoints, hopefully – in as Acceptable a way as is possible.
+The Site will always attempt to reflect – these Differing Viewpoints – in as Acceptable a way as possible.

 Comments for On Site Publication – Related to the Site and it’s Contents – are for Recollections of Personal Experiences and or Perceptions.